How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 Don't Skip the Permit Question

-Some plumbing jobs — like water heater replacements or repiping — legally require a permit.
-A plumber who discourages permits may be trying to cut corners.
-Learn more about when plumbing permits are required before any work begins.
+Some plumbing jobs like water heater replacements or repiping legally require a permit.
+A plumber who discourages permits may be trying to cut corners, and unpermitted work can void your homeowners insurance or complicate a future home sale.

 Smart Savings Made Simple!